parca-dev/parca/proto/buf.md

 - query
 - scrape

-_debuginfo:_ is a service that allows storage of debug info
+_debuginfo:_ is a service that allows storage of debuginfo

 _profilestore:_ is a service that allows writing pprof profiles to the service